sfarajli/farajli.net/posts/gentoo.md

 ### You install less packages.
 In order to avoid compilation you tent to install less pieces of software resulting in more stable and more performant system.
-God forbit you if you are using arch linux and have access to the AUR
+God forbid you if you are using arch linux and have access to the AUR
 (I had installed more than 2000 useless packages on my arch system).